epsil/lastpy/README.md

     API = ''    # insert key here

-Otherwise, the script will scrape the playcount off the webpage of each track, which is much slower.
+Otherwise, the script will scrape the ratings off Last.fm's webpages, which is much slower.

-Since the script fetches each track's playcount separately, processing a large playlist may take some time.
+Since the script fetches each track's rating separately, processing a large playlist may take some time.
 Last.fm's
 [terms of service](http://www.last.fm/api/tos) limit the number of requests to 5 per second (averaged over a 5 minute period), so the script takes regular breaks to avoid overloading the server.